guest271314/NativeMessagingHosts/README.md

 5. Note the generated extension ID.
 6. Open, for example, `nm_c_wasm.json` in a text editor, set `"path"` to absolute path of `nm_c.wasm` and `chrome-extension://<ID>/` using ID from 5 in `"allowed_origins"` array.
 7. Copy the `nm_c_wasm.json` file to Chrome or Chromium configuration folder, e.g., Chromium on \*nix `~/.config/chromium/NativeMessagingHosts`; Chrome dev channel on \*nix `~/.config/google-chrome-unstable/NativeMessagingHosts`.
-8. Make sure `wasmtime`, or the single host file, e.g. when using QuickJS, `nm_qjs.js` are executable.
+8. Make sure `wasmtime` for WASM host, or the single host file, e.g. when using QuickJS `nm_qjs.js,` are executable.
 9. To test click `service worker` link in panel of unpacked extension which is DevTools for `background.js` in MV3 `ServiceWorker`, observe echo'ed message from Native Messaging host to client in  DevTools `console`.
 To disconnect run `port.disconnect()`.

 For differences between OS and browser implementations see [Chrome incompatibilities](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities#native_messaging).
 For Firefox or Nightly usage see also [Can't get response in Ubuntu #506](https://github.com/mdn/webextensions-examples/issues/506).